Thursday, May 30, 2013

 “Uncle Jim's Funeral”

-He loved to laugh—had a bald head and smiles continually.
+He loved to laugh—had a bald head and smiled continually.
+Uncle Jim loved music, sang in barbershop quartets, and loved to dance.
 He is like an uncle to me, so I call him Uncle Jim.

 His doctor said he had a limited time left to live because of his heart—it could be a day or a year.
-They knew it was coming but hoped it would be the latter.
+This family knew it was coming but hoped it would be the latter.

 I tried to remember and apply what I’ve learned about death.
 So, the following morning, after I took Ashton to school, I got Chick-fil-A for his wife, Aunt June, and their daughter, Beth.

 Uncle Jim and Aunt June could not have children, so they adopted Beth and Kimberly.
 They are like cousins.
-Kimberly was quiet and reserved, with a love for interior design, while Beth was outgoing and loved the outdoors.
+Kimberly is quiet and reserved, with a love for interior design, while Beth is outgoing and loves the outdoors.

-The garage door was locked when I arrived at their house.
-I did not want to wake them, so I stayed outside.
-Later, I went to the back door—Beth was in the kitchen.
+Their garage door was locked when I arrived, but I did not want to wake them, so I stayed outside awhile then went to the back door—Beth was in the kitchen.
 She thanked me for bringing breakfast.
 I gave Beth and Aunt June a good ole Glenn hug.

-It was key to do whatever Aunt June wanted.
+It is key to do whatever Aunt June wanted.

 “What would you like for me to do?”